AbstractSDK/abstract/framework/docs/src/2_introduction/2_business_model.md

 ### DEX Adapter

-Our Decentralized Exchange (DEX) adapter implements a service fee structure that charges a rate of **0.3%** on each swap transaction.
-This fee is calculated as a percentage of the total transaction amount, which means the fee amount increases or decreases proportionately with the size of the transaction.
+DEX adapter fee is calculated as a percentage of the total transaction amount, which means the fee amount increases or decreases proportionately with the size of the transaction.

 This fee model aligns with our strategic goals in several ways.
 First, it ties our revenue to the volume of transactions processed through our platform, motivating us to continually improve platform performance and reliability.
 Second, it provides users with a transparent and predictable fee structure, allowing them to anticipate the cost implications of their transactions in advance.